Division Links

 For more help in evaluating economic feasibility for a RACT analysis, the EPA provides an Air Pollution Control Cost Manual that can be referenced.

-The DAQ is requesting RACT analyses submittals from certain affected major sources located in ozone nonattainment areas .
-RACT analyses will be due to the DAQ by January 2, 2024.
-Operators will receive a letter from the DAQ describing the applicable RACT requirements for their facilities.
+We are reviewing RACT analyses submittals from certain affected major sources located in ozone nonattainment areas.
+RACT analyses were due January 2, 2024.
+We will send operators a letter if any RACT were identified as meeting current RACT requirements.

 Last Updated: